 Remember Paul Simon’s guitar solo ‘Anji’ from the “Sounds of Silence” album?

 But the whole thing is as hard to grab hold of as a passle of melted jello on a Georgia highway in the middle of a highway in the middle of the day in the middle of July.
 So anything I say here is based on the most superficial, off-the-cuff, unfounded lack of knowledge you can imagine.
 Just picture me on that Georgia highway trying to pick up the jello.

-There’s tons and tons of all this stuff, so I’m just going to give you a link or two for each of the gents here.
+There’s tons and tons of this stuff, so I’m just going to give you a link or two for each of the gents here.
 For a change, nothing exhaustive.
 You’ll have to do the legwork yourselves.

-What can we say about it?
+What can we say about New Acoustic?
 Well, to a great degree it’s intelligent and sophisticated. virtuosic instrumental music (sans vocals), fingerpicked on a 6-string steel string guitar (or 12-string, or banjo), using old blues and country technique, often with open tuning, infused with influences from far abroad, such as Indian ragas.